Kyren223/RunicRealmsUtils/README.md

 - Display party members on the side of the screen instead of the tab menu
 - Toggleable information screen about your character
 - In-game configuration menu and /rrutils command to customize UI elements and settings
+- Hotkeys to certain actions like Riding a Mount, opening questbook, using heartstone etc
+- Display your current active quest on the side, so you can see it at all times

 ## Installation